mzhKU/supplyTruck/readme.md

 - Handle case when cannon next to truck and base
 - Supply truck refuels other supply truck?
 - Cannon supplies grenades to other cannon?
+- Vehicles have orientation, need to be correctly aligned for refueling
+- Refuel also over diagonal

 Player control
 - Vehicle class which can move, consumes fuel